GrowthPath/zoho_analytics_connector/README.md

 Changes
 -------------

+1.1.0.1 Documentation fixes

 1.1.0 Treat "another import is in progress" as a recoverable error (can be retried)
     Move home-made retry logic to low level: report_client.__sendRequest(), and make retry optionally available to the key functions in EnhancedZohoAnalyticsClient.
     Functions can pass retry_countdown to use retry.
-The retry handling is coping well under some intial use in high volume production loads.
+The retry handling is coping well under some initial use in high volume production loads.

 1.0.4 Documentation improvements

 1.0.3 Some slightly better error handling if Zoho returns an empty response